 Tirzo Martha (b.
-1965, Curaçao) makes sculptures, videos, and performances.
+1965, Curação) makes sculptures, videos, and performances.
 His work is an accumulation and composite of objects and construction materials.
 Most of the objects in his arsenal come from the construction world or from our daily lives.

-His work has been included in exhibitions such as Infinite Island, Brooklyn Museum, New York; ArtZuid, Sculpture Biennial, Amsterdam; the Kunsthal Rotterdam, the Netherlands; Museum of Modern Art Arnhem, the Netherlands; the Rijksmuseum, Amsterdam; the Havana Biennial, Cuba; Refresh, Amsterdam Museum, the Netherlands; Caribbean Crossroads of the World, Queens Museum of Art, New York; 6th Biennial of Curitiba, Brazil; The Global Contemporary: Art Worlds, Museum of Contemporary Arts ZKM, Karlsruhe, Germany; 1st bean Crosscurrents, Art Miami; and the Moscow Biennial, Russia.
+His work has been included in exhibitions such as Infinite Island, Brooklyn Museum, New York; ArtZuid, Sculpture Biennial, Amsterdam; the Kunsthal Rotterdam, the Netherlands; Museum of Modern Art Arnhem, the Netherlands; the Rijksmuseum, Amsterdam; the Havana Biennial, Cuba; Refresh, Amsterdam Museum, the Netherlands; Caribbean Crossroads of the World, Queens Museum of Art, New York; 6th Biennial of Curitiba, Brazil; The Global Contemporary: Art Worlds, Museum of Contemporary Arts ZKM, Karlsruhe, Germany; 1st International Triennial of the Caribbean, Museo de Arte Moderno, Dominican Republic; Caribbean Crosscurrents, Art Miami; and the Moscow Biennial, Russia.